 IoT has laid the foundation of the connected city and tech giants like Bosch are gazing the potential that the market holds.
 It is for this reason that Bosch is investing a huge amount on smart city solutions and is planning to step into it with Climo.
 Climo would enhance smart city solutions by measuring air-quality parameters in real time.
 Smart cities require a combination of IoT, AI, and data analytics to connect a wide variety of devices together while making use of the data these devices collect.
 Flexible IoT platforms will be especially useful as they must be able to manage and monitor a wide array of devices.

 “Bosch recognized this potential early on.
-Even now, more than half our electronic product classes are web-enabled – and the aim is for this to be 100 percent by 2020.
+Even now, more than half our electronic product classes are web-enabled – and the aim is for this to be 100% by 2020.
 Not only that: for each of our products, we want to offer accompanying services.” – Dr Stefan Hartung, Member of board of management, Robert Bosch GmbH

 Quanergy and Cisco announced a Smart City collaboration